 Not sure how to go about advertising on Instagram or building Instagram advertising strategies that work?
 Read on.

 The Instagram advertising game is still relatively new, and while it may seem like it's widespread when you're scrolling through your feed and seeing a ton of random ads, that isn't really the case.
 Brands are still experimenting, trying to find their footing while attempting to determine what's effective.

 In fact, it appears as though there are more questions than there are answers at this point in the game.
 If you're feeling paralyzed about Instagram ads best practices, don't feel bad; the smartest marketers from the world's top brands are all posing similar queries as it relates to how promoted posts should be approached.

 Advertising has been around for a long, long time.
 But the Don Draper rules that made agencies churn out some of the best ads in the world for years hardly apply to the direction things have taken since the digital revolution.
 Not to mention the social media uprising.
-That new leaf had marketers and brands scrambling to keep up with a wheel that was barreling at a much higher speed than anyone had every seen.
+That new leaf had marketers and brands scrambling to keep up with a wheel that was barreling at a much higher speed than anyone had ever seen.

 It's been an adjustment, let's just put it that way.